-If Tritium is a PFIC, a U.S. Holder of Ordinary Shares (but not Financing Warrants or Warrants) may avoid taxation under the Excess Distribution Rules described above by making a "qualified electing fund" ("QEF") election.
+If Tritium is a PFIC, a U.S. Holder of Ordinary Shares (but not Warrants) may avoid taxation under the Excess Distribution Rules described above by making a "qualified electing fund" ("QEF") election.
 However, a U.S. Holder may make a QEF election with respect to its Ordinary Shares only if Tritium provides U.S. Holders on an annual basis with certain financial information specified under applicable U.S. Treasury regulations.
-Because Tritium does not intend to provide such information, however, the QEF Election will not be available to U.S. Holders with respect to Ordinary Shares and a QEF election is not available with respect to Financing Warrants or Warrants.
+Because Tritium does not intend to provide such information, however, the QEF Election will not be available to U.S. Holders with respect to Ordinary Shares and a QEF election is not available with respect to Warrants.

 Alternatively, a U.S. Holder of "marketable stock" (as defined below) may make a mark-to-market election for its Ordinary Shares to elect out of the Excess Distribution Rules discussed above if Tritium is treated as a PFIC.
 If a U.S. Holder makes a mark-to-market election with respect to its Ordinary Shares, such U.S. Holder will include in income for each year that Tritium is treated as a PFIC with respect to such Ordinary Shares an amount equal to the excess, if any, of the fair market value of the Ordinary Shares as of the close of the U.S. Holder's taxable year over the adjusted basis in the Ordinary Shares.
 A U.S. Holder will be allowed a deduction for the excess, if any, of the adjusted basis of the Ordinary Shares over their fair market value as of the close of the taxable year.
 However, deductions will be allowed only to the extent of any net mark-to-market gains on the Ordinary Shares included in the U.S. Holder's income for prior taxable years.
-Amounts included in income under a mark-to-market election, as well as gain on the actual sale or other disposition of the Ordinary Shares, will be treated as ordinary income.
-Ordinary loss treatment will also apply to the deductible portion of any mark-to-market loss on the Ordinary Shares, as well as to any loss realized on the actual sale or disposition of the Ordinary Shares, to the extent the amount of such loss does not exceed the net mark-to-market gains for such Ordinary Shares previously included in income.
+Amounts included in income under a mark-to-market election, as well as gain on the actual sale or other disposition of the Ordinary Shares, as well as to any loss realized on the actual sale or disposition of the Ordinary Shares, as well as to any loss realized on the actual sale or disposition of the Ordinary Shares, as well as to any loss relized on the actual sale or disposition of the Ordinary Shares, as well as to any loss relized on the actual sale or disposition of the Ordinary Shares, as well as to any loss relized on the actual sale or disposition of the Ordinary Shares, to the extent the amount of such loss does not exceed the net mark-to-market gains for such Ordinary Shares previously included in income.
 A U.S. Holder's basis in the Ordinary Shares will be adjusted to reflect any mark-to-market income or loss.
-If a U.S. Holder makes a mark-to-market election, any distributions Tritium makes would generally be subject to the rules discussed above under "-Distributions on Ordinary Shares," except the lower rates applicable to qualified dividend income would not apply.
-U.S. Holders of Financing Warrants or Warrants may not be able to make a mark-to-market election with respect to their Financing Warrants or Warrants.
+If a U.S. Holder makes a mark-to-market election, any distributions Tritium makes would generally be subject to the rules discussed above under "-Distributions on Ordinary

+Shares," except the lower rates applicable to qualified dividend income would not apply.
+U.S. Holders of Warrants may not be able to make a mark-to-market election with respect to their Warrants.